How to Overcome Envy and Stop Feeling Jealous of What Others Have

 When someone you admire achieves something great, be inspired to achieve something great, whether it’s something similar or totally different – use that emotion to propel you forward.

 If we envy someone who has achieved great success, it generates a negative vibration that doesn’t serve us well.

 If, however, we look to their success and use it as an inspiration, a benchmark for our own success, it can push us to do great things.

-So how do we overcome envy and switch to the other end of the emotional scale?
+So how do we switch envy to the other end of the emotional scale?
 How do we move on from jealousy and become people who are inspired instead?

 One step at a time

-When you learn to stop being jealous and instead embrace others’ achievements and good fortune as a stimulating force, you experience many additional positive changes.
+When you stop being jealous and instead embrace others’ achievements and good fortune as a stimulating force, you experience many additional positive changes.

 For example, you immediately gain a more positive outlook on life, as well as a significant reduction in stress, anger, and resentment.

 Once you start removing these stumbling blocks, it can be considerably easier to focus on your own dreams and goals, and the process and work you need to put in to make them reality – everything from growing your personal relationships to growing your career or own business become much easier to tackle.